-The class is roughly divided into two parts.
-The first half covers the physics of the ISM, developing theories for the important processes that occur in low density gas.
-The second half applies those models to understand the behavior of the major constituents of the ISM and IGM.
+The class is roughly divided into three parts.
+The first third covers the physics of the ISM, developing theories for the important processes that occur in low density gas.
+The second third applies those models to understand the behaviour of the major constituents of the ISM and IGM.
 What we will cover does not even come close to being exhaustive.
 The ISM is still a young and rapidly-developing field of study.
-One omission in particular does deserve mention: we will spend almost no time discussing the ability of the ISM to form new stars, one of its most important properties.
-This is mainly because there is an entire other class devoted to that subject.
+The last third of the course will focus on how the self-gravitating portion of the ISM, and the process by which it transforms into new stars.